rszymkiewicz/Comparison_of_Mappers/8_Mapping_BWA.md

 BWA outputs one alignment per read however; if the read is chimeric it may output multiple alignments.
 BWA reports mapping quality based on each individual read compared to reporting mapping quality per pair when using paired-end features.
 THis is due to the ability of one strand to have the ability to map to a tandom repeat whereas the other strand does not therefore accurate mapping cannot be determined in these case scenarios.

-Alignment using *bwa mem* uses seeding alignments based upon the maximal exact matches (MEM) and extends seeds using the affine-gap Smith-Waterman algorith (SW).
+lignment using *bwa mem* uses seeding alignments based upon the maximal exact matches (MEM) and extends seeds using the affine-gap Smith-Waterman algorith (SW).
 The algorithm uses *local alignment* having the ability to produce multiple alignments for certain regions of the reference sequence.

 ```
 bwa mem -t [reference file in fasta format] [Forward paired strand in fastq format] [Reverse paired strand in fastq format] > [Output file in sam format]